cscorley/whatthepatch/README.rst

 What The Patch!?
 ================

-What The Patch!? is a Python 2 library for parsing patch files.
+What The Patch!? is a library for parsing patch files.
 It's only purpose is to read a patch file and get it into some usable form by other programs.

 Features
 ---------